‘Journalist’ Meer Faizal alleges that Hindus started violence during Ram Navami, but his videos expose his lies

 Four mischievous youngsters were apprehended by the Uttar Pradesh police quickly, and they were also imprisoned.
 The government of Chief Minister Yogi adheres to the motto “Sabka Saath, Sabka Vikas.”
 Whether it’s Ram Navami or Eid, if something is wrong, appropriate action is taken.

-The propaganda of Meer Faizal who claimed ‘Hindu extremist’ got exposed here too.
+The propaganda of Meer Faisal who claimed ‘Hindu extremist’ got exposed here too.
 “Mischievous act by miscreants” – that is the truth of this case.

 10. Police Atrocities on Muslims, Violent Hindu Mobs in Vadodara (Gujarat): Total 8 Videos